 Ballistic-rated eye protection has become a mainstay of today’s armed forces.
-In fact, the use of tactical eyewear has trickled down into many non-military applications as well.
+But, the use of tactical eyewear has also trickled down into many non-military applications.

 What is ballistic & tactical eyewear?
 How does it differ from other eyewear?

-Basically, ballistic refers to a free-moving object, such as a missile or cannon, fired from a fixed site.
-The term tactical relates to the activity, such as intelligence gathering or combat, that supports military operations.
-Ballistic and tactical eyewear protects wearers from the dangers associated with these and similar situations.
+The word “ballistic” means a free-moving object, such as a missile or cannon, fired from a fixed site.
+The term “tactical” refers to the activity supporting military operations, such as intelligence gathering or combat.
+Ballistic and tactical eyewear protect wearers from the dangers of these and similar situations.

-Ballistic and tactical eyewear is designed to provide additional impact protection in harsh military environments, such as the Middle East with its intense heat and frequent dust storms.
-It does so at military-grade standards well beyond those found for industrial-rated safety eye protection.
+Ballistic and tactical eyewear is designed to provide additional impact protection in harsh military environments, such as the Middle East, with its intense heat and frequent dust storms.
+Moreover, it does so at military-grade standards beyond those for industrial-rated safety eye protection.

-While ballistic-rated safety glasses and sunglasses make up a large segment when it comes to protective eyewear both inside and outside the military, there can still be confusion over what actually classifies eyewear as ballistic-rated.
-Ballistic and tactical are words often used interchangeably in casual conversation, but not all ballistic eyewear is necessarily intended for tactical use, and not all tactical eyewear is ballistic-rated (though it should be).
+While ballistic-rated safety glasses and sunglasses make up a large segment of protective eyewear inside and outside the military, there can still be confusion over what actually classifies eyewear as ballistic-rated.
+Ballistic and tactical are words often used interchangeably in casual conversation.
+Still, not all ballistic eyewear is necessarily intended for tactical use, and not all tactical eyewear is ballistic-rated (though it should be).

 Rigorous Ballistic Testing

 The U.S. Military issued rigorous ballistic tests that protective eyewear worn by military personnel have to pass.
 These tests are conducted in a field environment that involves subjecting eyewear to projectiles at over four times the velocity of standard ANSI Z87.1 testing, the standard for industrial safety eyewear.